Yandex Cloud

 To configure ClickHouse®:

-1. View the full list of settings specified for the cluster:
+1. View the full list of settings for the cluster:

 yc managed-clickhouse cluster get <cluster_name_or_ID> --full

-2. View the description of the CLI command to update the cluster configuration:
+2. View the description of the CLI command for updating the cluster configuration:

 yc managed-clickhouse cluster update-config --help